NENA911/NG911GISDataModel/postgresql/README.md

 PostgreSQL installs using a base configuration for buffer size, memory usage, and a variety of other settings.
-It is recommended to get the best performance out of your database to tune PostgreSQL to your specific server.
+It is recommended to get the best performance out of your database to tune PostgreSQL to your specific server and environment.

 There are a variety of methods to determine the best settings but simple starting point is to use [PGTune](https://pgtune.leopard.in.ua/).
 PGTune